-- Bone Grafting: During this procedure, Dr. Crockett will use donor tissue or synthetic bone tissue to restore areas of your jawbone that have receded.
+- Bone Grafting: During this procedure, Dr. Bousaba will use donor tissue or synthetic bone tissue to restore areas of your jawbone that have receded.
 Studies have shown that implants placed in grafted bone are just as stable as those placed into non-grafted tissue.

-- All-on-4®: During this special dental implant procedure, Dr. Crockett will place four implants in your jawbone.
+- All-on-4®: During this special dental implant procedure, Dr. Bousaba will place four implants in your jawbone.
 Because two of the implants are strategically placed at an angle, they can support an entire arch of teeth with less bone tissue, making them a great option for patients who have suffered mild bone atrophy.

-- Sinus Lift: If your sinus cavity is too close to the implant site, Dr. Crockett may recommend a sinus lift.
+- Sinus Lift: If your sinus cavity is too close to the implant site, Dr. Bousaba may recommend a sinus lift.
 This involves adding bone tissue in order to lift the sinuses and create room for implants.

 Thanks to advancements in technology, most people with missing teeth are candidates for dental implants.

 Good Oral Health

 To qualify for implants, you need to be in good oral health.
 If Dr. Bousaba identifies gum disease or tooth decay during your initial exam, he will need to treat these conditions before beginning treatment.
 When left untreated, gum disease can lead to peri-implantitis and dental implant failure.